 If you want an actual business account (different rules on setting up and you can deposit checks made out to your business) then Azlo is an online banking option designed for entrepreneurs just getting started.
-I looked around a lot and most other banks charge fees or have minimum balances when it comes to business accounts.
+Most other banks charge fees or have minimum balances when it comes to business accounts.
 If you’re just getting started you want something that isn’t going to cost you more money than you’re making.
 Plus Azlo is super convenient and their mobile app makes it easy to deposit checks.
 (You’ll need that EIN you registered for.)

 Bonus step: Get a PO Box

 When you upload your manuscript you’re going to need to provide your address several times.

 And if bloggers request a review copy and you mail it with a return address.
 Or when readers want to send you something fun or when you need to provide an address for different business transactions.

 You don’t want everyone to know where you live.